cherartem/odin-recipes/README.md

 # odin-recipes

-This project shows my knowlenge about the html, git, github, and recipes.
+This project shows my knowlenge about the html, css, git, github, and recipes.